operio-dev/operio-whitepaper/docs/01_introduction.md

 Instead of forcing your business into predefined workflows, our agents learn your patterns and evolve your operations in real-time.
 They understand that the same "urgent" request from different clients requires different responses.
 They recognize when market conditions demand deviation from standard procedures.
 They know which decisions require human oversight and which can be executed autonomously with confidence.

 This isn't incremental improvement.
 This is categorical disruption.

+## Market Validation: The AGI Revolution is Here

+The market has already validated our vision with unprecedented force.
+In the past six months, we've witnessed the emergence of the first successful AGI-native companies, proving that the technology and market demand have reached critical mass.

+Manus AI, developed by Chinese startup Butterfly Effect, raised $75 million in funding led by Benchmark, achieving a $500 million valuation within months of launch.
+Manus demonstrates that enterprises are ready to pay premium prices for truly autonomous AI agents that can execute complex business tasks without human intervention.
+Their success validates not just the technology—but the massive market appetite for AGI-native solutions.

+Simultaneously, Suna by Kortix AI has garnered over 10,000 GitHub stars as a fully open-source AGI agent platform, proving that the technical architecture for autonomous business operations is not theoretical—it's achievable with current technology.
+The developer community's enthusiastic adoption demonstrates that the building blocks for AGI-native enterprise software are mature and ready for production deployment.

+However, both Manus and Suna are general-purpose solutions.
+Operio's competitive advantage lies in our ERP-specific focus: we're not building another generic AI assistant—we're creating the first AGI-native business operating system designed specifically for enterprise operations.
+While general-purpose agents struggle with the complexity and regulatory requirements of business-critical functions, our domain-specific approach delivers the reliability, security, and compliance that enterprises demand.

+The timing is perfect.
+The market is investing massively in this direction, the technology is proven, and enterprise customers are actively seeking alternatives to legacy ERP systems that can't adapt to the pace of modern business.

 ## The Architecture of Autonomy